'Geography underpins a lifelong "conversation" about the Earth as the home of humankind.'

 Place is an area.

-Building on their understanding of defined and undefined boundaries and place, children in KS2 will develop their knowledge of settlements and the areas in which settlements have been created.
-Marked areas can include those such as the northern and southern hemisphere and so it is important to develop knowledge of key area marked with lines on a globe or atlas such as longitude, latitude and time zones.
+Building on their understanding of boundaries and place, children in KS2 will develop their knowledge of settlements and the areas in which settlements have been created.
+They will develop knowledge of key area marked with lines on a globe or atlas such as longitude, latitude and time zones.

 All the visible features of an area of land.